Horoya AC fire coach Patrice Neveu | Goal.com

 The result saw Pirates crash out of the continental tournament despite netting a consolation goal through Zambian striker Justin Shonga.

-HAC have since announced the depature of the 64-year-old trainer, who had joined the club in November 2018 following a spell in Asia as Laos national head coach.
+Horoya have since announced the departure of the 64-year-old trainer, who had joined the club in November 2018 following a spell in Asia as Laos national head coach.

 The club's secretary-general Kroutimi Mady Kaba confirmed that they have parted ways with Neveu.